Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs

 \section{CAQA Benchmark Construction and Statistics}

-The CAQA benchmark is built on the top of two KGQA datasets, GrailQA and WebQuestionsSP, with the knowledge graph Freebase, forming a comprehensive attribution evaluation tool.
+The CAQA benchmark is built on the top of two KGQA datasets, GrailQA\footnote{GrailQA is licensed under CC BY-SA 4.0.} and WebQuestionsSP, with the knowledge graph Freebase, forming a comprehensive attribution evaluation testbed.
 We selectively include samples from these two datasets whose logical queries align with single-triple, path-like, or tree-like queries, as delineated in Section 4.1.
 For path queries, we collect the example with a path length of at most two hops.
 We treat paths incorporating CVT (Compound Value Type) nodes as one-hop.
 For example, {[\textit{(Harper Lee, person.education $?cvt$), ($?cvt$ education.institution, Monroe County High School)}]} is a one-hop path, where the node $?cvt$ holds no actual meaning.
 Regarding tree-liked queries, we restrict our selection to those with a maximum of two non-answer nodes, meaning up to two subject entities.

 The length distribution (i.e., the number of tokens) of citations in the training and test sets of the CAQA benchmark is depicted in Figures \ref{fig:image1} and \ref{fig:image2}.
 These distributions reveal a concentration of citations around 25 tokens, with a minority exceeding 60 tokens.
 In future work, we aim to enhance the complexity and length of natural language references by developing more intricate subgraphs.
 Additionally, Figure \ref{figure3} presents the domain distribution within the CAQA benchmark.
 This distribution underscores the benchmark's broad domain coverage and its encompassment of various sub-domains, highlighting the diversity of our benchmark.